-Of course, the January 1, 2021, actuarial valuation will measure all variables, some of which might turn out to be more or less favorable during 2020 than expected, such as payroll growth was during 2018.
-But all things being equal, we believe that it is not likely that the funding period as of January 1, 2021, will be longer than 30 years.
+As mentioned above, the January 1, 2022, actuarial valuation will measure all variables and modify further actuarial assumptions.
+This will lead to results which will be more or less favorable than our estimates above.
+But all things being equal, we believe that it is very likely that the funding period as of January 1, 2022, will be longer than 30 years, possible that the funding period as of January 1, 2023 will also be longer than 30 years, and likely that the funding period in future years will be longer than 30 years.